 Last edited by dick1952.
 Register to edit

-"Sound Card Packet" is when your computer basically acts as a TNC; you connect the audio out of the computer to your radio's microphone input and the receive audio from the radio into the line in port on your computer; The computer then listens to the audio and converts it to digital form and when it needs to transmit the sound card generates the tones that the TNC (similar to a modem) would have produced.
+"Sound Card Packet" is when your computer basically acts as a TNC (Terminal Node Controller); you connect the audio out of the computer to your radio's microphone input and the receive audio from the radio into the line in port on your computer; The computer then listens to the audio and converts it to digital form and when it needs to transmit the sound card generates the tones that the TNC (similar to a modem) would have produced.

-A good RF ground conductor to go from your radio gear to an Earth ground is a Flat strap.
+A good RF ground conductor to go from your radio gear to an Earth ground is a Flat strap if you are talking ground.
 The width of the flat strap reduces inductance in the conductor and thus is a good ground conductor.

 A Ferrite Choke can be placed on a cable to reduce current flow conducted on the shield of audio (and power) cables.